 - How much do you get on welfare in Hawaii?

 Hawaii offers the poorest families a maximum of $610 per month for a family of three for a lifetime total of 60 months.

-How much is a one time TANF payment in Texas?
+- How much is a one time TANF payment in Hawaii?